kskdmn/vue-practice/README.md

 ---

 ## To Do

+- Add a list page and move about to a new settings menu
 - SEO (SSG = static site generation, `npm install vite-ssg @vueuse/head`)
 - httpOnly cookie for tokens - Low priority